-Neem oil sprays are used to control a wide variety of pests or insects that attack plants such as aphids, scale insects, mealybugs, thrips and others.
-Neem is considered a universal natural repellent.
+Neem oil sprays are used to control a wide variety of pests or insects that attack plants such as aphids, scale insects, mealybugs, thrips, and others.
+Neem is an organic pesticide considered a universal natural repellent.
 Order Neem concentrate from Amazon.

 Although the smell is not as pleasant or as intense as that of lemon or eucalyptus oil, neem oil is excellent for targeting infestations in pest control, and the results show after the first few days of treatment.

 If spider mites hate one thing more than the smell of lemon, it is the strong smell of menthol.
 Many organic gardeners claim eucalyptus oil works like magic, due to its antibacterial and bactericidal properties.

 In addition to being highly efficient, eucalyptus oil also has a water-like composition when slightly diluted before using it.
 This allows for a smooth, even, and effortless distribution across the plant leaves.

 Lemon oil is by far one of the most popular choices for preventing spider mites from destroying your plants.

 Lemons are known for being natural antibiotics, as they possess strong antimicrobial properties and are also non-toxic.
 They pose no threat to your plants or you and your family.
 Plus, lemon oil also has a fresh and sharp smell that will delight you!

 Widely used in international cuisine, cinnamon is a delicious and intensely flavored ingredient that delights us with its scent and taste.

 However, cinnamon oil is a delightful smelling essential oil used as a non-toxic and non-hazardous pesticide.
 Its efficacy to kill spider mite has been proven numerous times. [source]